-Whether you want to restore a Durango historic home, move into a historic home which has already been restored or some combination thereof, the Durango historical district offers a variety of price ranges, styles, cultures and conditions.
+Whether you’re interested in restoring a Durango historic home, moving into a turnkey historic home, or some combination thereof, the Durango historical district offers a variety of prices, styles, and conditions.

 Historic resources are finite and cannot be replaced, making them precious commodities that many buyers seek.
 Therefore, preservation adds value to private property.
 Many studies across the nation document that, where historic districts are established, property values typically rise or at least are stabilized.